RubyQianru/dApp-Home-Page/README.md

 ## Site preview
 - The website is deployed on: [Site Link](http://avaladapp.com/)
 - The API is deployed using Heroku.
-Go to /Community route to interact with the community forum.
+The repo for the server is documented on: [dApp-Home-Server](https://github.com/RubyQianru/dApp-Home-Server/tree/main)

 ## Built with